Figuring Out Carbohydrates

 Now if I was to choose one word which polarised the health and fitness industry the most, this would probably be it.
 Well, maybe second to booty bands.

 The reason this macronutrient causes so much controversy?
 Well, the ‘benefits and/or health risks’ of carbohydrate debate dates back many years.
 In fact, it seems to work in a 10-year cycle, whereby at the top of the cycle they are perceived as healthy and 100% essential to diet and at the bottom, they are the number one cause of obesity and consumption is not at all necessary for the human body to function.
 I see how people are left confused- we have two very different stories here!

-Wading through these mixed messages can be very difficult, and I frequently see people throwing in the towel all together and deciding to just eat with zero regard to health and 100% regard to instant gratification and pleasure seeking.
-Now, TBH, this sounds like fun, however not giving any though to what goes into your mouth can be on par with over analysing our diet in terms of negative health outcomes.
+Wading through these mixed messages can be very difficult, and I frequently see people throwing in the towel altogether and deciding to just eat with zero regards to health and 100% regard to instant gratification and pleasure-seeking.
+Now, TBH, this sounds like fun, however not giving any thought to what goes into your mouth can be on par with over analysing our diet in terms of negative health outcomes.

 So, let’s start with what carbohydrates are, and how they are used in the body.
 Carbohydrates are one of the three macronutrients we require to provide energy and nutrition to the body.
 It is formed from carbon, hydrogen and oxygen (Carbo-Hydrate- see what they did there?) molecules that are broken down and used in the body to fuel our brains, muscles and other cells and to provide fibrous matter for healthy gut function and bowels.

 There are 3 types of Sugar (saccharides), and they are the smallest unit of carbohydrates: